Understanding How Google Ranks Search Results

 Some of the most vital factors include:

-- Backlinks: Of all the off-page factors, backlinks are probably the most crucial to how Google ranks results, as they demonstrate a referral of trust and authority.
-When deciding on rankings, the search engine considers both the quality and number of backlinks to your domain and individual pages.
-However, backlink quality carries more weight than anything else, with links from established and highly trusted websites holding the most value.
+• Backlinks: Of all the off-page factors, backlinks are probably the most crucial to how Google ranks results, as they demonstrate a referral of trust and authority.
+When ranking pages, Google considers both the quality and number of backlinks to your site.
+However, backlink quality carries the most weight, with links from established and highly trusted websites holding the most value.

-- Domain and Page Authority: Domain authority measures the value of your site’s overall backlink profile, while page authority provides a similar score for individual URLs.
-Both metrics are third-party measurements Google doesn’t explicitly use.
-However, these metrics can help you track the overall effect of your off-page SEO over time, allowing you to measure the success of link-building efforts.
+• Domain and Page Authority: Domain authority measures the value of your site’s overall backlink profile, while page authority provides a similar score for individual URLs.
+Both metrics are third-party measurements Google doesn’t explicitly use as a direct ranking factor.
+However, these metrics can help you track the overall effect of your off-page SEO over time, allowing you to measure the success of activities like link-building efforts.

-Off-page SEO is tricky because Google punishes websites for shady black hat tactics such as comment and forum spam.
+Off-page SEO is tricky because Google penalizes websites for black hat tactics such as comment and forum spam.
 Generally, it’s best to build links as naturally as possible.
 Some common strategies include:

-- Publishing link-worthy content that serves as valuable resources for businesses in your niche.
+• Publishing link-worthy content that serves as a valuable resource for businesses in your niche.

-- Collaborating with other websites through guest posting and social media campaigns.
+• Collaborating with other relevant websites guest posting and social media campaigns.

-Using Google Search Console, you can learn more about how your site performs in Search.
-Search Console lets you see which queries are driving the most impressions and clicks and average rankings for particular pages.
-While it’s not the best way to monitor your rankings, it’s the only Google-provided way to do so.
-You can use Google Analytics to learn more about your site visitors, but it doesn’t provide ranking information.
+Google Search Console gives you valuable data on how your site performs in search, showing which queries drive impressions, clicks, and average rankings for specific pages.
+While it’s not the most robust tool for tracking rankings, it’s the only Google-provided way to do so.
+You can use it in conjunction with Google Analytics to learn more about your site visitors, though keep in mind Analytics doesn’t include ranking information.

 Final Thoughts

-It’s important to note that most ranking factors are relative, and the actions of your competitors can affect how highly your own site ranks on Google.
+It’s important to note that when it comes to how Google ranks search results, most ranking factors are relative, and your competitors’ efforts can affect how well your own site ranks on Google.

-Suppose a competitor makes sweeping improvements to content quality and expands their link outreach program.
+Suppose a competitor makes sweeping improvements to their content and expands their link outreach program.
 In that case, you might experience keyword rank changes even though you haven’t changed your own content or marketing strategy.
-The best way to avoid this is to focus on SEO and continuously improve your website even when you’re already on top.
+The best way to avoid this is to continuously improve your website even when you’re already on top.

 Rise to the Top of Search Results With an SEO Partner

-Get the Inside Scoop Into How We Do SEO
+Get the Inside Scoop on How We Do SEO

 Download our SEO Checklist to learn how we help our customers drive meaningful organic traffic that converts to bottom-line results.